gezalore/designbench/docs/source/import.rst

 If necessary, you can add your cases as multiple designs, duplicating code on a small scale if necessary, but designs should be meaningfully different not to warrant bulk duplication.
-If you can't meet this, please reconsider whether your case is suitable for designbench.
+If you can't meet this, please reconsider whether your case is suitable for RTLMeter.

 Adding the design descriptor and source files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within the design subdirectory, you need to create a designbench descriptor file, called ``descriptor.yaml``.
+Within the design subdirectory, you need to create a RTLMeter descriptor file, called ``descriptor.yaml``.
 This is a YAML file that defines how to compile your design, how to execute tests, its configurations, and some other required metadata, like the origin and licensing of your design.
-The format of the designbench descriptor is described :ref:`here <design-descriptor>`.
+The format of the RTLMeter descriptor is described :ref:`here <design-descriptor>`.
 You can also refer to the descriptors of existing designs.
 The 'Example' design contains a minimal design to showcase the structure.